ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 - You could temporarily disable recalculations or manually recalculate the sheet.
 - Number formatting was limited to either integer or currency.
 Cinque will provide flexible number formatting.
 - Column width could be between 3 and 39 characters, but it was a universal setting, so all columns had the same width.
 Cinque will allow a different column width for each column.
 Unlike most modern spreadsheets, Cinque will have limited choices for column sizes with the intention of using it as a spreadsheet and not a layout engine.
 The user will increase or decrease the width with less granularity as it gets wider.
-- VisiCalc could copy a vertical or a horizontal range of cells, but not a rectangle (meaning cells in more than one row and more than one column).
-Cinque will allow for rectangular range copying as well.
 - VisiCalc did not have both fixed and relative references in formulas.
 You chose at the time of replicating a cell from one place to another if it should be replicated relative or fixed.
 If you are copying a range then you have to answer that question for each cell that has a reference to another cell.
 Cinque will go ahead and use the \$ symbol to represent when a column or row in a reference should be fixed during replication.
 - VisiCalc allowed circular references, primarily because of the recalculation mode.
 The manual said they can be very useful, but I'm skeptical.
 The manual for v1.1 no longer mentions the usefulness of a circular reference.
 - Cinque will naturally allow multiple users to edit the same document at the same time.